Bucaramanga: Gastronomy

 Corn arepa (arepa de maiz pelado) and tamal are some of the typical dishes of Santander.

 Typical dishes from Bucaramanga include mute santandereano (a soup made from various grains, vegetables, herbs and meat), fricassee, a preparation of viscera and goat blood mixed with white rice, roasted meat, arepa de maize pelado, and tamales.

 Also popular are caramels and candied items such as celery, lemon, citrón, rice, and pineapple.
 Most sweets are produced in the Floridablanca neighboring.
 The oblea, (a large, Holy communion-like wafer), and bocadillo veleño (a type of fudge made from puréed fruit or pressed caramel, or dulce de leche/milk caramel), are examples of treats found in great quantity in Bucaramanga.

-Nevertheless, one of the most exotic foods in this Colombian city is undoubtedly the “hormigas culonas”, or “big-butt ants”, which have made Bucaramanga famous nationally and internationally; the speciality has even been exported to Tokyo and London.
+Nevertheless, one of the most exotic foods in this Colombian city is undoubtedly the "hormigas culonas", or "big-butt ants", which have made Bucaramanga famous nationally and internationally; the speciality has even been exported to Tokyo and London.
 These ants have a naturally high protein content, and their consumption among local peoples dates from well before the colonial era.
 This delicacy is only available seasonally, due to the ants only emerging from underground during the months of May and June.

+Religion

+The church of San Laureano and the Dolores Chapel are located in the colonial downtown area.
+The Iglesia Metodista de Colombia has a church in Bucaramanga.